-Please note that the Cloth Diapers Made Easy Babyville Boutique Book Review is my own opinion.
-I purchase the book and all materials myself.
-I hope this review helps you if you are considering making your own cloth diapers and using Cloth Diapers Made Easy Babyville Boutique Book.
+I purchased the Cloth Diapers Made Easy Babyville Boutique Book and all materials myself.
+I hope the Cloth Diapers Made Easy Babyville Boutique book review helps you if you are considering making your own cloth diapers and using Cloth Diapers Made Easy Babyville Boutique Book.

-I had previously made my own liners before embarking on this project.
-Which means I did not use their pattern but my liners worked just fine.
+Previously, I made my own cloth diaper liners before embarking on this cloth diapering project.
+Which means I did not use the Babyville Boutique pattern however my liners worked just fine.

 Have you ever made your own cloth diapers?

 This post may or may not contain referral links.
 Please read my disclosure policy here.

 Looking for more Baby/Toddler products and information?
 Check out my All Things Baby and Toddler Board!

 Leave a Reply